XFGQ/AI-Driven-Energy-Efficient-Scheduler-for-Heterogeneous-P-E-Core-Architectures/README.md

 ## 🛠 Troubleshooting

-- "Model dosyaları eksik!" — make sure `advanced_scheduler_model.h5` and `advanced_scaler.pkl` are in the project root.
+- "Missing the model files !" — make sure `advanced_scheduler_model.h5` and `advanced_scaler.pkl` are in the project root.
 - GUI doesn't start / PyQt5 errors — ensure `pyqt5` is installed for your Python version.
 - `pip install -r requirements.txt` fails — remove inline comments in `requirements.txt` and try installing packages separately.